RichardBack/PetHotelManagement/README.md

 🔗 [Watch the Enhancements Video - Algorithms and Data Structures](https://youtu.be/z4FT6d7N8iI)

 ### Code Reviews in Algorithms:
-The implementation of the LinkedList data structure and associated algorithms in the PetBAG system was carefully reviewed to ensure efficiency and optimal performance.
+Implementing the LinkedList data structure and associated algorithms in the PetBAG system was carefully reviewed to ensure efficiency and optimal performance.
 Code reviews helped identify potential performance bottlenecks, security issues, and areas where user inputs or data sizes might be mishandled, fostering collaborative problem-solving and refinement of the structure.

 ## 📂 Category Three: **Databases**